 - The latest security systems will be installed including perimeter security, movement-detecting cameras, advanced CCTV system, contemporary digital access technology and full body scanners, which can detect a broader range of contraband than the current devices in use.

-- The external perimeter fence will be 5.4 metres in height and constructed of anti-climb mesh to ensure the security of the facility.
-A cowl (fixed barrel) topper will be installed on the majority of the external fencing to provide a strong security reinforcement and deterrent.
+- Anti-climb external perimeter fence that will be 5.4 metres in height to provide a strong security reinforcement and deterrent.

 - Open-plan office space for youth justice staff and government and non-government health, wellbeing, education, and specialist assessment treatment service providers.